 Consider the type of fuel you want your furnace to use.
 If your home has a natural gas connection, this is the most cost-effective choice.
 However, propane delivers more heat per unit of fuel.
 If you choose propane, you’ll have to arrange regular deliveries.
 There are also electric furnaces, which don’t burn fuel.
 Instead, they use electrical resistance, like a toaster.
 A blower pushes air across the wires, and the heated air enters your home’s ducts.

 Comfort features are also important when picking a new furnace.
 A blower with a variable-speed motor operates at the lowest needed speed, so its heating cycles are longer.
-This delivers heated air to your home for a longer period of time.
+This delivers heated air to your home for a longer period.
 You may also want smart thermostat capability and zoning compatibility for setting different temperatures in different parts of your home.